+All interns participate in the following activities regardless of their track placement.
 Community Outreach (CE&P)

 In keeping with the agency's mission of stigma reduction and increasing access to mental health services, all interns coordinate, develop, and conduct one community outreach project over the course of the training year.
 Examples of past projects include community groups on parenting, adolescent issues, and older adult issues, community education on suicide prevention, and support groups for persons with major medical illnesses.
 Interns are required to prepare a brief presentation of their projects, including outcomes, successes, and challenges, for delivery to an audience of agency leadership, supervisors, and peers at the annual CE&P Forum hosted by the Training Division.
-Interns with an expressed interest in community psychology and primary prevention may elect to devote addition hours to this or other outreach projects.